Istanbul Electricity, Tram and Tunnel Establishments: History

 After nationalizing various companies and combining them in 1939 with law 3645, the “Istanbul Electric Tram and Tunnel General Directorate” reached the status it has today.
-In 1945 the Yedikule and Hasanpaşa Coal gas factories and the pipes fed by this factory that distributed coal gas to Istanbul and Anatolia were handed over to the IETT. trolleybuses that were implemented in 1961 continued servicing citizens until 1984.
+In 1945 the Yedikule and Hasanpaşa Coal gas factories and the pipes fed by this factory that distributed coal gas to Istanbul and Anatolia were handed over to the IETT.
+IETT constructed a trolleybus system in 1961, and opened it in 1962, and it operated until 1984.
 A law passed in 1982 gave all authority and right over electricity to the Turkish Electricity Administration (TEK).
 Coal gas production and distribution was ended in 1993.
 Today, the IETT only handles public transportation including buses, trams and tunnels as well as the administration, management and supervision of Istanbul Ulaşım A.Ş.

 Tram

 Urban transportation in Istanbul began with the founding of the Dersaadet Tram Company and the decision to construct the Tünel.
-In 1871 this company began providing horse powered tram services for various routes including Azapkapı - Galata, Aksaray - Yedikule, Aksaray - Topkapı and Eminönü - Aksaray and amassed 4.5 million people in its first year.
+In 1871, this company began providing horse-drawn tram services for various routes including Azapkapı - Galata, Aksaray - Yedikule, Aksaray - Topkapı and Eminönü - Aksaray and amassed 4.5 million people in its first year.
 The 45 trams on these routes were pulled by 430 horses on meter gauge railway.
-In 1912, during the Balkan Wars, all horses were sent to the front line, and therefore all horse-operated tram services were suspended for a year.
+In 1912, during the Balkan Wars, all horses were sent to the front line, and therefore all horse-drawn tram services were suspended for a year.

 On February 2, 1914, tram lines were electrified.
 On June 8, 1928, a new tram line was opened between Üsküdar and Kısıklı.
 On October 29, 1933, all 320 trams and 4 buses were ordered directly by Mustafa Kemal Atatürk to fully operate, as part of the 10th year anniversary celebrations of the founding of the Republic.
 By 1950 tram routes had reached 130 kilometers in total.
 In 1956, the trams had their peak year, with 108 million people using 56 tram lines and 270 trams in total.
 After the 1960 coup d’état, tram services started to be phased out for more modern trams.
 The lines were replaced to support more up-to date motorized trams that could go faster.
 The old trams continued servicing the European side until August 12, 1961 and the Anatolian side until November 14, 1966.
 Today, IETT runs the nostalgic tram line T2 from Taksim to Tünel, which runs on the famous Istiklal Avenue, and the line T3 operating as a ring in Moda, Kadıköy.